-This TTC station has a secret attic above the platform
+This is why a TTC subway station has a secret attic above its platform

 The TTC has plenty of hidden spaces that exist just beyond the purview of our daily commute, but you might be surprised just how easy it is to spot one of the biggest of these subterranean secrets.

 Pay attention the next time you're walking along the platform at Lawrence Station.
 About a third of the way up when entering from the south side there's a section of the ceiling cut out where you can get a glimpse at one of the most mysterious places in the subway system.

 The Lawrence attic or "bowling alley," as it's sometimes referred to on account of its layout, is an enormous underground area that runs along the top of the platform and around the north end of the station.

 Aside from maintenance staff and urban explorers, this isn't a place that many people cast eyes on.

 It exists in part because of the challenges posed by the terrain of the next station on the line, York Mills, which is the deepest in the system.

 Located, as it is, at the bottom of Hogg's Hollow, the subway line starts to descend after Eglinton so as to maintain a gradual slope.
 That's why, you'll notice, Lawrence is also very deep: it's getting ready for York Mills.